by Freddy Tran Nager, Founder of Atomic Tango + Crabcake Junkie; photo by Stu Spivack via Wikimedia Commons…

-In my ongoing quest to find anything of value on Twitter, I started following Umair Haque (@umairh), a strategy advisor who writes a column for Harvard Business Publishing called “Edge Economy”.
-Haque recently let loose a blast at someone else’s article:
+In my ongoing quest to find anything of value on Twitter, I started following Umair Haque, a strategy advisor who writes for Harvard Business Publishing.
+Haque recently blasted someone else’s article:

-That micro-rant sounded like something I would write, so I had to check the offending article out…
+That micro-rant sounded like something I’d write, so I checked the offending article out…

 To overcome price sensitivity, Rapp’s tactics include removing dollar signs from the menu and not calling attention to the prices.
 In addition, he recommends writing mouth watering descriptions… Oh noes!
 What a horrible man!
 He writes words that make customers want the product?!
 How dare he?!
 Lock him up!